mrkkrp/markkarpov.com/tutorial/exceptions.md

    `b` is uniquely identified by the choice of `m`.

 2. `StM m a` is an associated type of the type class `MonadBaseControl`.
-   This feature is enabled by the `-XTypeFamilies` language extension.
+   This feature is enabled by the `TypeFamilies` language extension.
 This is the type of state we have talked about.

 3. `liftBaseWith` is a function that takes another function `RunInBase m b -> b a`, inside which we generate a value in base monad `b`.
 The